jeraldinnemg/datadog-fundamentals/READme.md

 - Demo: Alerts configuration.

-## Demo 4: Deploy a Demo Server Using an AWS CloudFormation Template
+## Demo: Deploy a Demo Server Using an AWS CloudFormation Template

 To follow along with the Datadog Fundamentals course, you'll need a server.
 The server will be used to represent the demo server being used by Globomantics to explore the features of the Datadog service.